gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

 This API creates an event with the given `initialState`.
 The definition of notification events and synchronization events is the same as the WIN32 API.
-When a notification event is set to the Signaled state it remains in that state until it is explicitly cleared.
-When a synchronization event is set to the Signaled state, a single thread of execution that was waiting for the event is released, and the event is automatically reset to the Not-signaled state.
+When a notification event is set to the signaled state it remains in that state until it is explicitly cleared.
+When a synchronization event is set to the signaled state, a single thread of execution that was waiting for the event is released, and the event is automatically reset to the not-signaled state.

 #### DkEventSet